Intracorneal Ring Segments

 Advantages of intracorneal ring segment inserts

 Several benefits of using intracorneal ring segment inserts exist.
 It is a minimally invasive outpatient procedure with low morbidity.
 Since the surgery is completed in the peripheral cornea, the central optical zone is not disturbed.
 Results are rapid and predictable.
-There is a reduced risk of visual adverse effects and a long-term convenient refractive correction.
+There is a reduced risk for visual adverse effects and a long-term convenient refractive correction.
 It is removable and exchangeable.
-There is central and peripheral flattening of the cornea, maintaining corneal asphericity (prolate).[26]
+There is central and peripheral flattening of the cornea, maintaining corneal asphericity (prolate).[28]

 Disadvantages of intracorneal ring segment inserts